psfinaki/jekyll-now/_posts/2017-10-3-Error-Alerting-In-Azure.md

 Seems to be just the right thing.
 But here is the problem.
 One needs to specify the exact container path there:
 ![Blob storage trigger: specify container]({{ site.baseurl }}/images/post-1/blob-storage-trigger-specify-container.png "Blob storage trigger: specify container")

 It is not possible in this case because with time blobs keep appearing in new folders.
-The format of their paths is _/year/month/day/hour/_, so new folders may appear every hour.
+New folders may appear every hour.
 I was desperate to find some wildcards but all in vain.

 So, I had to find less elegant solution.
 I read [this article](http://www.chrisjohnson.io/2016/04/24/parsing-azure-blob-storage-logs-using-azure-functions/) where the guy basically faced the same problem but his approach of solving it seemed too cumbersome for me and too much coding for such a task.
 I applied a different approach.